Have you been injured? you may have a case.

 What does Michigan auto insurance and coordination of benefits mean?

-Coordination of benefits is when a person coordinates his or her health insurance with his or her Michigan auto insurance so that, in return for a reduced auto insurance premium, the person’s health insurance is the primary payer for car accident-related medical expenses.
+In Michigan, coordination of benefits is when a person coordinates their health insurance with their auto insurance so that, in return for a reduced auto insurance premium, the person’s health insurance is the primary payer for car accident-related medical expenses.

 No-Fault insurance’s obligation as secondary payer is triggered once the health insurance plan’s coverage has been exhausted.